You must try to visit when the October Apple Carnival is on.

 However, do not dismiss the welcome from the Bed and Breakfast accommodation.
-Located in idyllic spots for enjoying the tranquillity of the countryside, not to mention the tasty breakfasts and advice from your local host, spoil yourself with the comfort of a B&B.
+Located in idyllic spots for enjoying the tranquility of the countryside, not to mention the tasty breakfasts and advice from your local host, spoil yourself with the comfort of a B&B.

 Try before you buy, as they say, and take a virtual tour of Cranbrook by clicking on the video below: